 Kami has a free version, and a paid version for educators.
 This article shows how to use Kami with Google Classroom on the paid version.
-The paid version includes deeper integration to Google Classroom, such as built-in "Turn In" button, assignment .
+The paid version includes deeper integration to Google Classroom, such as the built-in "Turn In" button, and assignment creation and customization.
 These upgrades substantially improve the usability of Kami with Google Classroom, for example, the "Turn In" button prevents students from turning in the wrong file.

 To be able to use this you must have: